Azure-Samples/DeepSeek/README.md

 ## JavaScript

 Use [DeepSeek on Azure with JavaScript](https://github.com/Azure-Samples/deepseek-js), with Azure Functions.

-For more samples, refer to [Others](https://github.com/Azure-Samples/deepseek-azure-javascript), with OpenAI Node.js SDK, LangChain.js or Llamaindex.TS.
+For more DeepSeek samples in JavaScript with OpenAI Node.js SDK, LangChain.js or Llamaindex.TS., please refer to [other JS samples](https://github.com/Azure-Samples/deepseek-azure-javascript),

 ## Java